Frequently Asked Questions

 What are the divisions?

-The junior division includes students up to 14 years old; though there is no bottom cut-off, most participants are at least 10.
-The senior division is for students 15 and older.
-To ensure consistent divisions all season long, any student who turns 15 by July 1, 2015 will be considered a senior division student.
-A new primary division is also in the works and was successfully piloted last season in Dubai.
+The junior division includes students up to 13 years old; though there is no bottom cut-off, most participants are at least 10.
+The senior division is for students 14 and older.
+To ensure consistent divisions throughout the 2024 season, any student who turns 14 by January 1, 2024 (i.e. born before January 1, 2010) will be considered a senior division student.
+"Skittles" events are also held in select countries for students 10 and younger only; these younger scholars are also welcome in the standard Junior Division.

 Do teams need coaches or teachers-in-charge?